seungjun-green/FoodLen/README.md

 ## Example Workflow

 1. Launch the app and configure your dietary profile (allergies, preferences).
+2. In first time of launch, open the ModelSettingView tapping the gear button at top right corner
+3. After downlaoded complete tap the green 'load the model' button.
-2. Snap one or more photos of ingredient lists using the built-in camera.
+4. Snap one or more photos of ingredient lists using the built-in camera.
-3. The app extracts text and streams it to the selected LLM.
+5. The app extracts text and streams it to the selected LLM.
-4. You get a personalized food safety verdict with explanations.
+6. You get a personalized food safety verdict with explanations.